 Young children are natural scientists and engineers!
-They are curious about how the world around them works and why things do the things they do!
-They are full of questions, are willing to roll up their sleeves and experiment, are usually not discouraged when their first attempt at something fails and are creative problem-solvers!
-STEM from the START is designed to harness all of that natural curiosity, inventiveness, perseverance and creativity to help students explore and learn more about physical science and the world around them.
+They are curious about how the world around them works and why things do the things they do.
+Early learners are creative problem-solvers, full of questions... willing to roll up their sleeves and experiment.
+STEM from the START (SFTS) is designed to harness all of that natural curiosity, inventiveness, perseverance, and creativity to help students learn more about physical science and explore the world around them.

 Each video lesson in the STEM from the START Curriculum features the Quinks.
 The Quinks are three curious aliens, Quazar, Neutrina and Fluxx, who have come to Earth to learn more about how things on the planet work!
 With the help of a human friend, they explore basic principles of physical science.